Cherry Jam: Reception

 In a review for All About Jazz, Karl Ackermann wrote: "The Danes on the session are a fine rhythm section able to implement Cherry's peculiar blend of avant-garde, free jazz and hard bop.
 As he moved further into a more erudite phase with Blue Note, Cherry's direction was tipped off here in sophisticated spectacles of sounds and rhythm; sharp, powerful and direct.
 Cherry Jam is brief at less than thirty-five minutes, but it concentrates a lot of energy and fun into that time."

 Olie Brice of London Jazz News called the album "basically a hard bop album with a pick-up band," but noted: "It is valuable to have three more Cherry compositions, none of them recorded elsewhere to my knowledge."

-Jazz Journal's Derek Ansell commented: "Cherry is on top form throughout the limited time scale and had surrounded himself with a top-notch front line partner and rhythm section...
+Jazz Journals Derek Ansell commented: "Cherry is on top form throughout the limited time scale and had surrounded himself with a top-notch front line partner and rhythm section...
 This welcome release shows him at his inventive best in the free style music he was playing currently."

 Writing for Magnet, Bill Meyer remarked: "while the music on Cherry Jam isn't going to burnish anyone's avant-garde credentials, on its own terms, it's quite delightful.
 The trumpeter didn't get around as much as he did by being a prima donna, and Cherry gamely meets the performers where they're at...
-While the brief session sat on a shelf for decades, it sounds splendid."

-The New York City Jazz Records Pierre Crépon wrote: "Cherry Jam may ultimately be valuable more for what it is not than what it is, showing how the form of Cherry's music needed the radical evolution it would soon undergo truly to take flight.
+While the brief session sat on a shelf for decades, it sounds splendid."The New York City Jazz Record's Pierre Crépon wrote: "Cherry Jam may ultimately be valuable more for what it is not than what it is, showing how the form of Cherry's music needed the radical evolution it would soon undergo truly to take flight.
 Cherry's '60s work deserves the most complete and qualitative documentation possible, just what Gearbox Records has helped accomplish."

 In an article for Maximum Volume Music, Donnie Kemp stated: "If you have never heard Don Cherry before then this EP may well be a decent place to start.
 It demonstrates his burgeoning leadership qualities and talent which would become his trademark in the years following."

 Stef Gijssels, writing for The Free Jazz Collective, commented: "It is clear that the Danish band is very strongly rooted in traditional jazz, and as a result there is not much excitement to be had musically.
 The album brings a few new and never released Cherry compositions, which will make it interesting to fans."

 Edwin Pouncey of Jazzwise stated: "As an audio snapshot of Cherry's early European years as a musician and bandleader, Cherry Jam... will agreeably suffice."